Writing a great opinion piece to get picked up by the press

 At PRLab we are defenders of thoughtful opinions and we take care to share them when they add value.
-We always advise that an opinion be articulated well, and articulated at the right moment.
-In this article we will explain what an opinion piece is, how to write one well and how it can be beneficial for your brand, and status as a thought leader.
+In this article, we will explain what an opinion piece is, how to write one well and how it can be beneficial for your brand, and status as a thought leader.

 What is an opinion piece?